Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 tbl = ascii.read("https://sciencedata.dk/public/6e3ed434c0fa43df906ce2b6d1ba9fc6/astropy-tutorials/tutorials/plot-catalog/Young-Objects-Compilation.csv", header_start=1, data_start=2)

-Some of the columns have missing data, for example, some of the RA
+Some of the columns have missing data, for example, some of the RA values are missing (denoted by -- when printed):

 print(tbl['RA'])